 - Generally students may receive twice the normal allotted test time (varies according to accommodation).

 - Some may qualify to use a scribe or reader during test.
-This is set up by the Disability Services Coordinator.
+This is set up by the Director of Disability Services.

 What happens if students do not show up to the ARC on time or at all?